 About Rue Bainbridge

-Rue Bainbridge is the media art duo of Gryphon Rue and Benton C Bainbridge, who intersect expanded cinema with improvised music in a dynamic response to specific sites and audiences.
+Rue Bainbridge, the media art duo comprised of Gryphon Rue and Benton C Bainbridge, explores the intersection of expanded cinema with experimental music in relation to specific sites and audiences.
+Their work can be viewed as a live conversation between a sound artist and video artist.
 The project has been supported with residencies at spaces in transition: an Italianate palazzo that housed formerly wealthy seniors, an 18th century hotel favored by rock stars, and an officer’s house on a former military island.
-Rue Bainbridge have been presented by Slate Projects, Center for Visual Music, Public Works Department at Governor’s Island, and Hauser & Wirth L.A.
+Rue Bainbridge have been presented by Foreign Domestic, Center for Visual Music, Public Works Department at Governor’s Island, and Hauser & Wirth L.A.
 Projects are realized as immersive audiovisual performances in custom installations, and yield single channel artworks with decentralized provenance.

 Gryphon Rue (saw, vocals, percussion, FX) is a sound experimentalist, composer-performer, and curator in the field of audiovisual culture.
 Benton C Bainbridge (Lisa Joy video synthesizer) is a media artist working with custom digital, analog, and optical systems of his own design.